solemnsky/solemnsky-haxe/README.md

 ### the engine

 Using [the nape physics engine](http://napephys.com) for the heavy lifting, I define a central game engine, universally useful across our code.
-It's used directly in the gameplay tutorial (solemnsky.ui.Tutorial.run()) and in the various Cores.
+It's used directly in the gameplay tutorial (solemnsky.tutorial.Tutorial.run()) and in the various Cores.
 It should itself manage state and network syncing as well as gameplay mechanics, delegating only more meaningful tasks to its user.

 ## roadmap